 February 11 is International Day of Women and Girls in Science, a day set aside to recognize the role women and girls play in science and technology and promote full and equal access to participation in science.
 What better way to recognize the day than by highlighting a few NASA trailblazers?
-The NASA film Where … Continue reading Celebrate International Day of Women and Girls in Science with NASA Trailblazers
+Still taken from 255-HQ-296 … Continue reading Celebrate International Day of Women and Girls in Science with NASA Trailblazers

 Alexander Gardner may be best known for his photographic work during the American Civil War era of the 1860s.
 Gardner was born in Scotland in 1821 and started originally as an apprentice jeweler.
 After seeing Mathew Brady’s photographs at the Great Exhibition in London in 1851, Gardner knew he had to be involved in the … Continue reading Alexander Gardner’s Photographs of the Civil War